plat2eau/InstiMaster/Readme.md

 - **Security Definitions:** Clearly define and document security requirements for each API endpoint, including authentication mechanisms, within the Swagger documentation.

+- **Access Control via Proxy:** We can create a User Proxy and then based on the roles that the user is having, we can restrict access to specific functionality.

 By implementing these improvements, we can enhance the security, accessibility, and overall development experience of the InstiMaster application.